kimd98/Foodbank-UNICHEF/README.md

 MainActivity has register button and sign-up button.
 User can register or login.

-3. LoginActivity
+2. LoginActivity
 User and Administrator have different ID and password so administrator can manage the app easily if they logins with admin ID and password.
+If administrator login with admin's ID, it goes to AdminActivity.

-5. UserActivity
+3. UserActivity

-Same as above description of User UI.
+-Food list: Get the data from firebase real-time database in 'Food' field using listview.
+-Side bar: It contains 4 lists using navigationview.

-7. AdminActivity
+4. AdminActivity

-Same as above description of Admin UI.
+-Food list, side bar: Same as above description of UserActivity.

-9. ProfileActivity
+5. ProfileActivity
 It shows current user's profile.
 After comparing the current user's e-mail with e-mail in Firebase real-time database, the data of the person whose email matched is fetched and displayed as a profile.

-11. MemberActivity
+6. MemberActivity
 It shows user's profile by putting the data in Model.class and using adaptor with recyclerview.

-13. MapActivity
+7. MapActivity

-It shows fridge's location using Google Map API.
+It shows fridges' location using Google Map API.

-15. FoodActivity
+8. FoodActivity

-It shows food list by
+It shows informations of food using data from firebase real-time database.
+If user wants to take away the food, user clicks confirm buttons and the food is deleted from database.

-17. Donattion (DonateActivity)
+9. Donation (DonateActivity)
+If user wants to donate the food, user have to write down food's information and it is added to 'Food' field in database.

 ## Testing Strategies
 1. Sharing the rough ideas with other students who have technical backgrounds.